Scientific Name

 How to Grow and Care for Crassula 'Buddha's Temple'

 Light: Crassula plants prefer full sun to partial shade.
-However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
+However, intense afternoon sun during the hottest summer periods can burn plant leaves.
 Most Crassulas can be grown indoors if given enough light.

 Soil: They are not particular about soil pH, but Crassulas require very porous soil with excellent drainage.